dannygale/rustor/README.md

 2. `Object` -- sort of a meta-class that has the data and its metadata
 3. `ObjKey` -- a unique identifier for an `Object`, including uuid, hash, and size
 4. `KeyGen` -- generates `ObjKey`s
+5. `Placer` -- decides how to break up the data for an `Object` and select available blocks from `FreeList`
-5. `FreeList` -- tracks available blocks
+6. `FreeList` -- tracks available blocks
-6. `Manifest` -- a selection of blocks that store the data of an `Object`
+7. `Manifest` -- a selection of blocks that store the data of an `Object`
-7. `KeyStore` -- stores and retrieves `ObjKey`s and their associated `Manifest` by uuid
+8. `KeyStore` -- stores and retrieves `ObjKey`s and their associated `Manifest` by uuid
-8. `BlockStore` -- interfaces with `BlockDevice`s to read and write data
+9. `BlockStore` -- interfaces with a `BlockDevice`s to read and write data

 # Data Flows
 ## Single Block Device, Contiguous Objects